innative-sdk/innative/README.md

       innative-cmd your-module.wasm -abi windows -arch x86

 ## Building
-If you're on linux, or you really want to build LLVM from source, use the provided `build-llvm` script (`.ps1` for windows and `.sh` for linux).
-You cannot build only LLD - you will have to recompile all of LLVM for it to work with inNative.
 If you are building LLVM on Linux, **ensure that you have `cmake` and `python` installed**, as the script cannot do this for you.

-If you aren't building LLVM, but you'd like to run the test suite, you will need to get the webassembly spec submodule by running `git submodule update --init spec`.
-This will only check out the `spec` submodule, which allows you to skip checking out the entire `llvm-project` monorepo.
+If you'd like to run the test suite, make sure you include the webassembly spec submodule by running `git clone --recurse-submodules`.
 If you get errors when running the tests, be sure to double check that you have acquired `spec` and `spec/document/core/util/katex`.

 ### Windows
-inNative currently requires C++17 to build, and only supports Visual Studio 2019.
+inNative currently requires C++17 to build, and only supports Visual Studio 2022.
 After installing the LLVM/LLD binaries or building it from source, open `innative.sln` in Visual Studio and build the project, or run `msbuild innative.sln`.
-Attempting to use cmake to generate these project files won't work because of many windows-specific requirements that CMake doesn't know about.
+You can use cmake to build a solution file, but it doesn't work well in debug mode and can only make DLL versions.

 ### Linux
 Since inNative requires C++17 to build, the minimum supported compiler is gcc-7 or clang-5.
 Once you've installed the LLVM/LLD binaries or built it from source, run `cmake` to create makefiles or a Ninja configuration that you can then use to build the project.
 It is suggested to create a new folder called `build` and then run `cmake ..` to isolate the generated project files.
 The existing makefiles are **deprecated** and will be removed in a future release.